-Birth Certificate--A student registering for school for Pre-K, Kindergarten or First Grade must present a CERTIFIED COPY (not the one issued by the hospital) of his/her birth certificate.
-(A copy will be made for the permanent record and the original returned to you).
+Birth Certificate--A student registering for school for Pre-K, Kindergarten or First Grade must present a CERTIFIED COPY (not the one issued by the hospital) of his/her birth certificate to be left at school.
+(A copy will be made for the permanent record).